JenLees/CookingWithJoeRepo-/README.md

 TODO:
 Add server side form validation

-Add client side form validation for recipes
+Add client side form validation for recipes - DONE

-Add reviews model, view, etc.
+Add reviews model, view, etc. - DONE

-Fix user name to show up on navbar if logged in
+Fix user name to show up on navbar if logged in - Done...sort of

 Show errors when password doesn't match requirements on registration

 Show error when password confirmation doesn't match on registration

-Show error when user tried to login with an invalid email or password
+Show error when user tries to login with an invalid email or password

-Add the abitlity to upload pictures and videos
+Add the abitlity to upload pictures and videos - Done but not working on live site (because of 3rd party app?)

 Add filter function for recipes